fairlington/fairlington/content/posts/2018-02-01 Lookback I-395/index.md

 The I-95 designation was rerouted onto the eastern half of the Beltway and the remaining portion of the Shirley Highway north of Springfield was redesignated Interstate 395.

+---

-*Sources: Fairlington at 50: 1943-1993, Fairlington Historical Society, Catherine B. Fellow Memorial Edition, 2012.
-A History of Roads in Virginia, Virginia Department of Transportation, 2006*
+Sources: Fairlington at 50: 1943-1993, Fairlington Historical Society, Catherine B. Fellow Memorial Edition, 2012.
+A History of Roads in Virginia, Virginia Department of Transportation, 2006

 https://www.fairlingtonhistoricalsociety.org/fairlington-and-i-395/